spiral-project/ihatemoney/docs/contributing.rst

 You are using the application and found a bug?
 You have some ideas about how to improve the project?
 Please tell us `by filling a new issue <https://github.com/spiral-project/ihatemoney/issues>`_.
-Or, if you prefer, you can send me an email to `alexis@notmyidea.org` and I will update the issue tracker with your feedback.
+Or, if you prefer, you can send me an e-mail to `alexis@notmyidea.org` and I will update the issue tracker with your feedback.

 Thanks again!